Diagnostic Lameness and Performance Investigations

 Armed with a diagnosis, treatment can be tailored to give the most appropriate therapy that gives to best chance for a successful outcome.

-Find out more about our Equinosis lameness locator service
+Find out more about our Equinosis Gait Analysis service